 This implies $X \independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}=\mathbf{0}\} \Longleftrightarrow X \independent Y \spacevert \{\mathbf{Z}, \mathbf{R_K}\}$, which means that conditional independence relations in the observed data also hold in the complete data, i.e., there is no accidental conditional independence relation caused by missingness.

-\begin{assumption}[No causal interactions between missingness indicators] No missingness indicator can be a deterministic function of any other missingness indicators. \end{assumption}
+\begin{assumption}[No deterministic relation between missingness indicators] No missingness indicator can be a deterministic function of any other missingness indicators. \end{assumption}

 \begin{assumption}[No self-masking missingness] Self-masking missingness refers to missingness in a variable that is caused by itself.
-In the m-graph this is depicted by an edge from $X$ to $R_x$, for $X \in \mathbf{V_m}$ (as shown in Figure \ref{fig:self-m-sing}).
-We assume that there is no such edges in the m-graph. \end{assumption}
+In the missingness graph this is depicted by an edge from $X$ to $R_x$, for $X \in \mathbf{V_m}$, as shown in Figure \ref{fig:self-m-sing}.
+We assume that there is no such edges in the missingness graph. \end{assumption}

 Assumption \ref{ass:re1} and \ref{ass:re2} guarantee the recoverability of a joint distribution of substantive variables, as shown in \citep{mohan2013graphical}.
-As discussed in Appendix \ref{sec:violation}, in the linear Gaussian case, the "self-masking" only affects causal discovery results when $R_x$ has direct causes other than $X$.
+As discussed in Section \ref{sec:discussion}, in linear Gaussian cases the "self-masking" only affects causal discovery results when $R_x$ has direct causes other than $X$.

-In the end, we assume linear Gaussian causal models in this work.
+In the end, we assume linear Gaussian causal models in the continuous case.
 Thus, one can check CI relations with the partial correlation test, a simple CI test method.
-Note that our proposed algorithm also works well for general situations.
+Note that our proposed algorithm also works well for other scenarios.
+In the binary case, we can simply use the $G^2$ test.
 In the non-linear case, we can use a suitable non-linear or non-parametric one \citep{Zhang11_KCI}.

 \paragraph{Effect of missing data on the deletion-based PC.} In the presence of missing data, the list-wise deletion PC algorithm deletes all records that have any missing value and then applies the PC algorithm to the remaining data.
 In contrast, the test-wise deletion PC algorithm only deletes records with missing values for variables involved in the current CI test when performing the PC algorithm (which can be seen as the PC algorithm realization of \citep{strobl2017fast}).
 Test-wise deletion is more data-efficient than list-wise deletion.
 In this paper, we focus on the Test-wise Deletion PC algorithm (TD-PC).